Hannah’s practice focuses on the economic development of First Nations in B.C. and the Yukon. She advises First Nations governments and businesses on:

 - Indian Act matters and other governance issues.

-Hannah also practices in all aspects of general commercial real estate and corporate/commercial transactions, including commercial acquisitions, development and construction, sales and leasing, asset and share sales, and all other corporate matters.
+Hannah also advises on corporate/commercial matters including commercial transactions, development and construction, sales and leasing, asset and share sales, and all other corporate matters.

 - Succeeded in arguing a breach of fiduciary duty by Canada against the Osoyoos Indian Band as the first claimant to be heard in by the Specific Claims Tribunal (Osoyoos Indian Band v.
 HMTQ, 2012 SCTC 3

 - Member, BC Cancer Foundation Inspiration Gala Committee